ekuttan/CmdC/Readme.md

 # Copy Current URL Safari Extension

 A simple Safari extension that allows you to quickly copy the current page URL using a keyboard shortcut.
+I was using Arc for last few months and got addicted to the Command Shift C for copying url, so I build the same on Safari while I moved back.

 ## Features